Jeli04/transformer-translator/README.md

 In this project, I recreated and trained the Transformer architecture from the famous "Attention Is All You Need" paper using Pytorch to translate English to Spanish.

+The dataset I used for training the SentencePiece tokenizer and the transformer was the Tensorflow English-Spanish dataset "spa-eng".

 # Parameters and other Variables
 | Configuration       | Value     |
 |---------------------|-----------|